-- 142 One hundred and thirty-two patients (63.5%) had prehospital treatment (over the counter - 143 medication, local herbs, sacrifices and prayers) prior to hospital presentation.
-Conservative - 144 treatment of causes of conductive hearing loss such as ear wax impaction, otitis media and externa - 145 were done in 56 (26.9%).
+146 One hundred and thirty-two patients (63.5%) had prehospital treatment (over the counter

+147 medication, local herbs, sacrifices, and prayers) prior to hospital presentation.
+Conservative

+148 treatment of causes of conductive hearing loss such as ear wax impaction, otitis media and external

+- 149 was done in 56 (26.9%).
 Surgery/procedure such as ear syringing, aural toileting/dressing and - surgical treatment of conditions like, earwax impaction, foreign body impaction, suppuration, - adenoid and tonsillar disorders were done in 99 (47.6%).
-Based on audiometric findings, - recommendations were hearing aids for amplification and speech therapy in 28 (13.5%) and 14 - 149 (6.7%) respectively.
-Cochlear implant was required in 11 (5.3%) patients and these were referred to - 150 health institutions with facilities for cochlear implantation.
-Management of hearing impairment - among patients is demonstrated in table 7. - 152
+Based on audiometric findings, - recommendations were hearing aids for amplification and speech therapy in 28 (13.5%) and 14 - 153 (6.7%) respectively.
+The cochlear implant was required in 11 (5.3%) patients and these were referred - to health institutions with facilities for cochlear implantation.
+Management of hearing impairment - among patients is demonstrated in table 7. - 156

-153 Discussion
+157 Discussion

-- 154 The prevalence of hearing impairment in this study was 21.2%.
-This prevalence is high and may be 155 due to the cut-off level used for measuring hearing impairment in this prospective study.
-Common - 156 cut-offs used for hearing impairment ranges between 15 dB HL and 40 dB HL.
-Cut-off 25dB was used - 157 in this study.
-High prevalence was reported among lower primary school children in other study [18]. - 158 Contrastingly, lower prevalence was reported among children with middle ear diseases in some - 159 studies [3,19-22]. - 160 Females had a significantly higher sex prevalence of hearing impairment than males in this study. - 161 High personal ear hygiene and parental over protection of female child delicate nature may be - 162 responsible.
+The prevalence of hearing impairment in this study was 21.2%.
+This prevalence is high and may be due to the cut-off level used for measuring hearing impairment in this prospective study.
+Common cut-offs used for hearing impairment ranges between 15 dB HL and 40 dB HL.
+Cut-off 25dB was used in this study.
+High prevalence was reported among lower primary school children in another study [18].
+Contrastingly, lower prevalence was reported among children with middle ear diseases in some

+- 163 studies [3,19-22]. - 164 Females had a significantly higher sex prevalence of hearing impairment than males in this study. - 165 High personal ear hygiene and parental overprotection of female child delicate nature may be - 166 responsible.
 Contrarily, most studies reported hearing impairment occurs more commonly in male - due to their overactivity [23-24].
 Females have a shorter stiffer cochlear which provides a more - sensitive frequency response and the hair cells are stiffer and therefore more sensitive.
-This - significantly increase noise induced hearing loss among female as also noticed in this study. - 166 In this study, hearing impairment was significantly high among low education cadre, artisans and - 167 civil servants.
-Similarly, previous report revealed that hearing loss is more common in less educated - 168 patients [25].
-This may probably be due to their lower socio-economic status, poorer access to good - 169 health, poorer standard of living and increased risk of recurrent ear infections [26]. - 170 Common aetiologic factors of hearing impairment in this study were ear wax impaction, ototoxicity, - 171 otitis media, presbyacusis, otitis externa and febrile illnesses.
+This - significantly increases noise-induced hearing loss among female as also noticed in this study. - 170 In this study, hearing impairment was significantly high among low education cadre, artisans, and - civil servants.
+Similarly, the previous report revealed that hearing loss is more common in less - educated patients [25].
+This may probably be due to their lower socioeconomic status, poorer access - to good health, the poorer standard of living and increased risk of recurrent ear infections [26]. - 174 Mode of patients' referral to the specialist in our center is mainly by general practitioners, - 175 paediatricians, and self-reporting.
+Otorhinolaryngologist, Head, and Neck surgeons are also mainly - 176 distributed in the city.
+This makes accessibility difficult for rural dwellers. - 177 Common aetiologic factors of hearing impairment in this study were ear wax impaction, ototoxicity, - 178 otitis media, presbyacusis, otitis externa and febrile illnesses.
 Earwax impaction usually due to self- - ear cleaning as reported in a study from Nigeria [27].
-Chronic outer and middle ear infections were - 173 reported common cause of hearing loss among Nigerians [28-29]. - 174 In this study, hearing impairment was mainly bilateral.
-Similar finding was reported in children with - hearing impairment in a profile study [30].
-Contrary finding was reported in other study [31].
-Further - analysis revealed right hearing impairment was commoner than left hearing impairment.
-This may - 177 be due to the fact that most patients in this study were right handed.
-Making right hand more easier - and more commonly used in ear cleaning as reported in a study [32]. - 179 Common clinical findings in this study were earwax, earache, hard of hearing/ear blockage, ear - 180 discharge and tinnitus.
-This results from effect of the otologic pathology leading to hearing - 181 impairment.
-The clinical findings in this study was similar to reports from other studies [33-34].
+Chronic outer and middle ear infections were - 180 reported the common cause of hearing loss among Nigerians [28-29].

+- 181 In this study, hearing impairment was mainly bilateral.
+A similar finding was reported in children with - 182 hearing impairment in a profile study [30].
+A contrary finding was reported in another study [31]. - 183 Further analysis revealed right hearing impairment was commoner than left hearing impairment. - 184 This may be due to the fact that most patients in this study were right-handed.
+Making right hand impairment.
+The clinical findings in this study were similar to reports from other studies [33-34].